frequently asked questions

 From its inception, the club has strived to support racers from the beginner level up through the elite competitor.
 Many of our racers started out with minimal formal training, and have gone on to win medals at regional USSA races.
 We are open to racers 8 years and older as long as the racer is able to handle themselves in an independent and responsible manner on the slopes and on the chair lifts.
 We require they be able to recognize symptoms of cold and fatigue, and they encouraged to take breaks as needed.
 However, if the racer needs to take a break, they will not be escorted by a coach or parent.

-The practice schedule can be found on the Event Calendar.
 Early season practices are weather dependent, but we try to get on the slopes as early in the season as possible.
-Weekly practices are usually Saturday mornings, with a meeting at 9:00 (under the clock tower in front of ski patrol), and with practice from 9:15 and until noon.
+Weekly practices are usually Saturday and Sunday mornings, with a meeting at 9:00 (under the clock tower in front of ski patrol), and with practice from 9:15 and until noon.
 We recommend that those racing in USSA sanctioned events attend as many sessions as possible.
-Depending on the USSA calendar, we will have some additional practices on Sundays, and we have planned regular Wednesday and Friday sessions for advanced racers.
+Depending on the USSA calendar, we will have some additional practices on Friday evenings for advanced racers.